 An NSFetchedResultsChangeUpdate is fired when an existing object has changed internally-in other words, when one of its attributes has been updated.
-We don't know from this call whether it's an attribute that we care about.
+We don't know from this call if it's an attribute that we care about.
 Instead of spending time determining whether we should update the row, it's generally cheaper to just update the row.

 An NSFetchedResultsChangeMove is fired when a row is moved.
-The move could result from a number of factors but is generally caused by a data change resulting in the row being displayed in a different location.
-In our example, if the name or type of a recipe were altered, it would most likely cause this change type.
-It is completely possible-and quite common-to receive an NSFetchedResultsChangeMove and an NSFetchedResultsChangeUpdate in the same batch of changes.
+The move could be as a result of a number of factors but is generally caused by a data change resulting in the row being displayed in a different location.
+In our example, if the name or type of a recipe were altered, it'd most likely cause this change type.
+It's quite possible-and common-to receive an NSFetchedResultsChangeMove and an NSFetchedResultsChangeUpdate in the same batch of changes.
 When this change type is received, we make two calls to the UITableView: one to remove the row from its previous location and another to insert it into its new location.

--controller: sectionIndexTitleForSectionName:
+controller(: sectionIndexTitleForSectionName:)

 We use this method when we want to massage the data coming back from our NSFetchedResultsController before it's passed to the UITableView for display.
-One situation where this might be necessary is if we want to remove any extended characters from the title before it is displayed; another example is if we want to add something to the displayed title that's not in the data.
+One situation where this might be necessary is if we want to remove any extended characters from the title before it's displayed; another example is if we want to add something to the displayed title that isn't in the data.

 '''

-- (NSString)controller:(NSFetchedResultsController)controller
+PPRecipes/PPRecipes/PPRMasterViewController.swift

-sectionIndexTitleForSectionName:(NSString)sectionName
+func controller(controller: NSFetchedResultsController,

-{
+sectionIndexTitleForSectionName sectionName: String) -> String? {

-return [NSString stringWithFormat:@"[%@]", sectionName];
+return "[\(sectionName)]"

 }

 '''